1st SA Infantry Regiment

-1st SA Infantry Regiment was an infantry regiment of the South African Army, during World War l.
+1st SA Infantry Regiment was an infantry regiment of the South African Army, during World War I.

 History

 Origin

 The infantry regiments were raised with men from the four provinces of the Union: the 1st Regiment troops were from the Cape.
 Also known as "The Cape Regiment."
 A Company (Western Province) was made up from men mostly from the Duke of Edinburgh's Rifles.
 B. Company was recruited from the Eastern Province and C Company was from Kimberley, with many of the men being ex Kimberley Regiment.
 D Company was recruited from Cape Town.
 Most of the recruits already had military training or experience.
 They were, in general, middle class, well-educated and well-bred men.

 The regiment was led by serving officers of the Union Defence Force, while the whole of 1st South African Infantry Brigade came under the command of Brigadier-General Henry Lukin DSO, a previous Inspector General of the UDF and part of the South African Overseas Expeditionary ForceThe Brigade was attached to the 9th (Scottish) Division.